hyundai-robotics/doc-hrscript/book.md

 # 9.1 File System

-In the MAIN module's file system of the Hi6 controller, instructions for creating, copying, and deleting directories and files are described.# 9.1.1 mkdir
+In the MAIN module's file system of the ${cont_model} controller, instructions for creating, copying, and deleting directories and files are described.# 9.1.1 mkdir

 mkdir is the procedure making directory.